 More recently, I have shifted to looking at politics in the context of the religious division of post-Reformation England.
 The long-term aim of this is to produce a book reassessing the impact of religious change on Elizabethan politics.
-In the shorter term, and as part of that larger project, I am working on a book on the career of Sir Christopher Hatton.
+In the shorter term, and as part of that larger project, I have recently published a book on the life and career of Sir Christopher Hatton.
 This project investigates how a politician with very strong links to Catholics worked (and succeeded) within the ostensibly Protestant regime of Elizabeth I.

-I am a member of the Early Modern Britain and Europe research group.
+I am convenor of the Medieval and Early Modern History research group.

 I am currently the Module Team Chair of A113 'Revolutions', a new interdisciplinary Level 1 module which looks at major turning points in the making of the modern world.
 In the past I have contributed to A223 'Early Modern Europe: Society and Culture, 1500-1780' and A111 'Discovering the Arts and Humanities'.